NivEz/NivEz/README.md

 * 🚀 Currently working at Startup Booster.

-* 👾 I develop variety of things like web apps, automations, bots and even IoT.
+* 👾 I develop variety of things like web apps, automations, bots and even IoT and devOps.

 * 👨🏾‍🔬 Here you can find some of my public projects.